Style and Design

 The tongue and groove floor however is a bonus as cheaper buildings often feature OSB flooring which tends to be more susceptible to ground water damage.
 Tongue and groove is stronger too and better able to support heavier items of furniture.

 As the Barclay is a budget summerhouse there are certain aspects you have to accept.
-The 12mm cladding for example is generally the minimum specification for a building of this type and although the standard is entirely acceptable, you might find one or two rough edges and perhaps some splits and knot holes which will require filling.
+The 12mm cladding for example is generally the minimum specification for a building of this type and although the standard is entirely acceptable, there are likely to be some rough edges and perhaps some splits and knot holes which will require filling.
 No great work involved though and it doesn't affect the status of the Barclay as a great value summerhouse.

 Another job you will have to attend to at the time of assembly is the application of a good quality decorative/preservative finish.
 The summerhouse does receive a base coat treatment prior to delivery but realistically this will protect it only up to the time it arrives on your doorstep and a final finish will have to be applied - and maintained on a regular basis - to ensure a long life for the building.
 There's no lock either so be prepared to splash out on a good quality padlock to protect any valuable items stored in the summerhouse.